adityatripathi05/Universal-Authentication-Platform/ProjectOverview.md

 The Universal Authentication Platform provides a microservice-based authentication solution that:

 - **Serves as a Dedicated Authentication Microservice**: Integrates into any organization's application stack to handle authentication logic
-- **Requires Minimal Prerequisites**: Only needs database credentials or API endpoints to access existing user and role data
+- **Requires Minimal Prerequisites**: Only needs a secure API endpoint from the host application to validate user credentials.
 - **Offers Configuration-Driven Integration**: Host applications specify authentication type, fields (username/email/custom), and session requirements
 - **Provides Complete Authentication APIs**: Host applications use UAP's APIs to authenticate users and manage sessions
-- **Supports Flexible Authentication Schemas**: Adapts to any authentication field combination and password validation rules
+- **Supports Multiple Authentication Schemes**: Provides out-of-the-box support for various authentication strategies, including Basic Auth, JWT, and OAuth 2.0 flows, which UAP orchestrates.
 - **Enables Role-Based Session Management**: Configurable session expiry based on user roles and device policies
 - **Includes Optional Security Middleware**: CAPTCHA, SMS verification, and MFA as add-on layers based on requirements
 - **Maintains Zero Business Logic**: Focuses purely on authentication while host handles user management and permissions

 ### Core Value Proposition
-"Eliminate authentication development - Configure your requirements, integrate our APIs, and let UAP handle all authentication logic as a dedicated microservice in your stack"
+"Offload your entire authentication workload.
+Choose from a variety of authentication schemes like OAuth 2.0, JWT, and more.
+You provide a simple API for credential validation; UAP handles the complete, complex authentication flow, including security middleware, MFA, session management, and audit logging."

 ---

 ## Integration Prerequisites

+> Host-Provided Credential Validation API (Service-to-Service Security)
+> The host must expose a small, secure API that UAP calls to validate primary credentials (or fetch minimal user metadata).
+This API must be protected for machine-to-machine access (e.g., API key, mTLS, private networking/IP allow-list, or short-lived tokens via client credentials).
+This is not end-user authentication—UAP owns the end-user authentication experience (flows, middleware, MFA, sessions, tokens, audit).
+The host only ensures that only UAP can call the validation endpoint and retains full data ownership without sharing database credentials.

 ### Host Application Requirements
-To integrate UAP into your application stack, you need to provide:
+To integrate UAP, your application must expose a secure API endpoint that UAP can call to validate user credentials.
+This API-only approach ensures your user data and database credentials are never exposed to UAP, providing maximum security and data privacy.

-#### 1. **Data Access Configuration**
+#### 1. **Host-Provided Authentication API**
-UAP offers flexible data source integration, prioritizing security and ease of use.

-- **API Approach (Recommended)**: Provide secure endpoints for user authentication and role retrieval.
-This is the most secure and recommended integration pattern, as it ensures your database credentials are never shared.
-  - User authentication API endpoint
-  - Role retrieval API endpoint
-  - API authentication credentials (e.g., API Key, OAuth token)
-- **Database Approach**: For legacy systems or specific use cases, you can provide direct, read-only credentials to access your existing user and role tables.
-  - Database connection details (host, port, database name)
-  - Strictly read-only user credentials
-  - User table schema and role table schema
+You provide a secure API endpoint that UAP calls to validate a user's credentials.
+- **Endpoint URL**: The URL for your credential validation endpoint.
+- **API Credentials**: A secure token (e.g., API Key, OAuth token) for UAP to authenticate itself to your API.
+This is for **service-to-service authentication** to ensure only UAP can call your validation endpoint; it is not end-user authentication.
+- **Request/Response Schema**: A clearly defined contract for how UAP will send credentials and what it expects in return (e.g., `{"success": true, "user_id": "123"}`).

+#### 2. **(Optional) Host-Provided User Info API**
+If you want UAP to enforce role-based session policies, you can provide an optional endpoint for retrieving user details or roles.
+- **Endpoint URL**: The URL for your user information endpoint.
+- **API Credentials**: Secure token for authentication.

-#### 2. **Authentication Configuration**
+#### 2. **Authentication Scheme Configuration**
-- **Authentication Type**: Standard (username/password), email-based, phone-based, or custom
-- **Authentication Fields**: Specify which fields to use for authentication
-  - Primary identifier field (username, email, phone, or custom)
-  - Password field name
-  - Any additional custom fields required
-- **Password Hashing Policy**: UAP enforces the use of strong, modern hashing algorithms (e.g., Argon2, bcrypt).
-For systems using legacy hashes (like SHA1 or MD5), UAP provides a seamless, secure upgrade path by automatically re-hashing passwords to a modern standard upon a user's successful login.
+You configure UAP to use the authentication scheme that best fits your needs.
+UAP manages the entire flow for the chosen scheme.
+- **Scheme Selection**: Choose from a variety of industry-standard authentication schemes provided by UAP, such as OAuth 2.0 (all major flows), JWT-based authentication, Active Directory (AD), LDAP, or traditional session-based flows.
+- **Scheme-Specific Parameters**: Provide the necessary configuration for the chosen scheme (e.g., OAuth client IDs, token signing keys, redirect URIs).
+- **Password Policy**: While your application validates the password, UAP's security model assumes you are using modern, strong hashing algorithms (e.g., Argon2, bcrypt).

 #### 3. **Session Management Requirements**
 - **Session Duration**: Default and maximum session timeouts